jimmyvietho/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+ReactJS is a JavaScript library that helps with building User Interface.
+The problem it tries to solve is a way to offload a lot of the state (data) that our apps need to use, from the DOM.

-1. Describe component state.
+2. Describe component state.

+Component state is the default value when a Component mounts and then suffers from mutations in time.
+It's a representation of one point in time

-1. Describe props.
+3. Describe props.

+Props can be described as the Component's configuration or options.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+A side effect is anything that affects something outside the scope of the function being executed.
+To sync side effects with state and prop changes, pass a dependency array as the second argument to the effect hook.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.